DimpleAbrol/Blogging-Website/README.md

-# myfirstwebsite.github.io
-This is the first demo website I have ever made.
+This is the first demo website I made as a project.